Poland

 Interest income

-Interest income is aggregated with a Polish resident entity’s other taxable income.
-In certain cases, interest should be allocated to the capital gains basket (e.g. interest resulting from the loan, used to finance acquisition of shares).
+As a general rule, interest income is aggregated with income from operational activities; however, in certain cases, interest should be allocated to the capital gains basket (e.g. interest resulting from the loan, used to finance acquisition of shares).

 Royalty income

-Royalties paid to resident companies are taxed as ordinary income.
-Revenues related to copyrights and related rights, licences, patents, and know-how (including rental or disposal thereof), except for (i) revenues related to licences directly related to revenues not included in ‘capital gains’ basket and (ii) rights created by the taxpayer, should be allocated to the capital gains basket.
+Revenues related to copyrights and related rights, licences, patents, and know-how (including rental or disposal thereof) should be allocated to the capital gains basket, except for (i) revenues arising from licences directly related to revenues not included in ‘capital gains’ basket and (ii) rights created by the taxpayer.
+Any other royalty income also falls to the income/loss from ‘operational activities’.

 The Innovation Box scheme reduces, to 5%, the tax rate applicable to income derived from IP rights (see Innovation Box in the Tax credits and incentives section).